-A qualitative study by Haldors Duttier and Carles Dutther (2011) in Iceland led to the development of an evolutionary theory based on Midwife's Role from the Perspective of Midwives, Obstetricians and Women the empowerment of women of childbearing age (25).
+A qualitative study by Haldors Duttier and Carles Dutther (2011) in Iceland led to the development of an evolutionary theory based on the empowerment of women of childbearing age (25).
 The professional midwifery care is seen as the main focus of midwifery.
 A professional midwife who is professionally qualified should always prioritize the safety of women and children and should have professional wisdom and know how to use it.
 A professional midwife with interpersonal competence has the capacity to create effective communication and positive relationship with women and families.
 A professional midwife develops herself both individually and professionally, which are two essential prerequisites for true professionalism (25).
 ICM also believes that midwives respect women and their ability to give birth and promote the health of women and babies (2).